cm-jones/cm-jones/README.md

-Hi!
 I'm currently working as a software engineer at an augmented reality startup.

 Some facts about me: